U.S. states, cities sue to block Trump 'conscience' rule for healthcare workers

 Hundreds of lawsuits by Democratic-leaning states and municipalities have targeted White House policies under Trump.

-The case is New York et al v U.S. Department of Health and Human Services et al, U.S. District Court, Southern District of New York, No. 19-04676.
+The cases are New York et al v.
+U.S. Department of Health and Human Services et al, U.S. District Court, Southern District of New York, No. 19-04676; and California v.
+Azar et al, U.S. District Court, Northern District of California, No. 19-02769.